kanaka/mal/README.md

 ### Swift 3

 The Swift 3 implementation of mal requires the Swift 3.0 compiler.
-It has been tested with the development version of the Swift 3 from 2016-02-08.
+It has been tested with Swift 3 Preview 3.

 ```
 cd swift3